EdwardTulane1/c-ORM/README.md

 The options to better flow included using setPropert/OnPropertyChangedy on the user side itself, which I tried to avoid in order to make the system more user friendly.
 It means we don;t track changes in entities

+in savechanges related entity's might be changes while their related still don't know about it.

+SO - a change doesnt matter. we only mapping unchangeable keys only thing that matters deleting when a entity is mapped to a already deleted one - we need to know about it and react to it.

+options - many to many - covered by checking no IsDeleted flag on the related entities many to one one to one one to many